n1ira/anime-tracker-pro/project-steps.md

   - [x] Displaying real-time log updates.

 ### Bug Check (Step 5)
-- [ ] Verify that the UI loads correctly and is responsive on various devices.
+- [x] Verify that the UI loads correctly and is responsive on various devices.
-- [ ] Check that clicking on a show displays its episodes and that the statuses (Downloaded/Needed) are correct.
+- [x] Check that clicking on a show displays its episodes and that the statuses (Downloaded/Needed) are correct.
-- [ ] Confirm that clicking on an episode toggles its status and that the change is reflected via API calls.
+- [x] Confirm that clicking on an episode toggles its status and that the change is reflected via API calls.
-- [ ] Ensure that real-time log messages display properly on the UI.
+- [x] Ensure that real-time log messages display properly on the UI.

 ## Step 6: OpenAI API Key Management Integration
 - [ ] Develop a UI section for users to enter and store their OpenAI API key.
 - [ ] Provide a checkbox option to automatically pull the Windows system environment variable `OPENAI_API_KEY`.
 - [ ] Ensure that the API key is securely stored and utilized in torrent title parsing API calls.
+- [ ] Make the torrent magnet links open automatically like in anime_tracker.py when a new episode is found and marked as downloaded

 ### Bug Check (Step 6)
 - [ ] Test the API key input section and verify the key is stored correctly in the database.